 For applicants to Grade School, Middle School and High School, parents will be notified within two weeks of the student’s visit.
 Contracts are typically sent to accepted families by March 1, if all steps of the admissions process are completed.

-Accepted Early Childhood students will be sent contracts by March 1, if the application is received by February 1.
+Accepted Early Childhood students will be sent contracts by March 1 if the application was received by February 1.

 How do students from non-Waldorf schools transition into the school?

 Students from other educational systems typically transition in very well.
 Our consciously-small community helps each student to feel at home and become a part of the class very quickly.
 Typically, very little outside preparation is required on the part of the new student.
 Depending on the age and background of the student, there may be a need for outside music lessons for a short time, or a familiarization with cursive handwriting.
 For new students in Grades 5-8, we offer a summer language intensive to gain ground in world language classes.

 When should we start the Admissions process?

 The best time to begin is in the fall of the prior year.
 Take advantage of opportunities to visit our school through tours, visit days and open houses throughout the fall and early winter.
 If Rudolf Steiner School of Ann Arbor is right for your family, submit your application by our priority deadline of February 1.
 After that date we will still accept applications on a rolling basis, contingent on space availability in the grade or class.